Wyoming Off Grid Laws: An In-Depth Guide

 Wyoming is famous for its rugged landscapes, open spaces, and the self-reliant mentality of residents.
-These qualities are what draw a lot of people to the state wanting to live completely off the grid.
-Before you buy property though, it’s important that you fully understand the off grid laws of Wyoming.
+These qualities draw many people to the state, wanting to live entirely off the grid.
+Before you buy property, though, it’s essential that you fully understand the off grid laws of Wyoming.

 Is Living Off-Grid Legal in Wyoming?

 Living off-grid is completely legal in Wyoming.
 Because of its relaxed regulations and many areas without zoning rules, it is one of the easiest places to go off-grid in the United States.
-The main legal issue you may encounter is getting water rights, especially if you need to irrigate a large property or many livestock.
+The main legal issue is getting water rights, especially if you need to irrigate a large property or livestock.

 Wyoming Zoning Laws and Off-Grid Living

 Zoning laws dictate what you are allowed to do on your property.
-In some places, zoning laws can be very strict and regulate everything from the height of fences to whether you can have chickens.
+In some places, zoning laws can be stringent and regulate everything from the height of fences to whether you can have chickens.

 Luckily, you aren’t likely to come across zoning issues in Wyoming.

-The State legislature does not require counties to have zoning rules; they are only required to have land use plans.
-There are even many places in Wyoming without zoning at all, which means you are essentially allowed to do whatever you want on your property.
+The State legislature does not require counties to have zoning rules; they only require land use plans.
+There are even many places in Wyoming without zoning, which means you are essentially allowed to do whatever you want on your property.

 Places in Wyoming without Zoning